samtools/hts-specs/ga4gh-retrieval.md

 `referenceName`
 _optional_
 </td><td>
-The reference sequence name, for example “chr1”, “1”, or “chrX”.
+The reference sequence name, for example "chr1", "1", or "chrX".
 If unspecified, all reads (mapped and unmapped) are returned. [^b]
 </td></tr>
 <tr markdown="block"><td>
 `referenceMD5`